thin-edge/thin-edge.io/docs/src/references/agent/device-management-api.md

 from its initialization up to its success or failure.
 It specifies the actions to perform as well as any prerequisite checks, outcome validations and possible rollbacks.
 However, a workflow doesn't define how to perform these actions.
-These are delegated to thin-edge services, scripts, application-specific services or other devices.
+These are delegated to %%te%% services, scripts, application-specific services or other devices.
 More precisely, an operation workflow defines:
 - the *observable states* of an ongoing operation instance from initialization up to a final success or failure